swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Notice that the names are now printed in alphabetical order.

+Try looking at this file with `less` - note that the file itself has not changed.

 * * * *
 **Short Exercise**

-Use the `echo` command and the append operator, `>>`, to append your name to the file, then sort it and make a new file called Sorted.
+Use the `echo` command and the append operator, `>>`, to append your name to the file, then sort it and send the output to a new file called Sorted.

 Once you have looked at the new file, remove both toBeSorted and Sorted.